open/close all folders

 - As you near completion of the Forbidden Legend quest to reform the Gauldur Amulet and defeat the archmage's three patricidal sons in a Boss Rush, the three prepare their weapons as if to attack you all at once... only for the three of them to turn around as Gauldur himself rises from the grave.
-Their next line is the only comprehensible Draugr line in the game.
+Their next line sums it up.

 - Farkas, the big werewolf guy you're paired up with in the companion quests?
 The one who, according to Skjor, has the strength of Ysgramor?
 He later tells you he can't go on through the rest of a tomb because there are spiders ahead, and ever since you and he went through Dustman's Cairn, he's been terrified of spiders.